The 15 quiz questions

 - The Orangerie Museum

-- Le Musée Marmottan
+- The Marmottan Museum

-- Le Musée d'Orsay
+- The Musée d'Orsay

 Explanation: The Musée de l'Orangerie, located in the Tuileries Garden, houses the eight monumental Water Lilies panels, installed according to Monet's own instructions.
 These canvases form a unique immersive ensemble.